Biomedical-Data-Design/Gleason_grading/README.md

 The image database is sourced from the Automated Gleason Grading Challenge 2022 (AGGC2022).

-## To run the model, Please following step
+## To run the model, do the following:
 1. copy the github repo:   `git clone https://github.com/Biomedical-Data-Design-2022-2023/Gleason_grading.git`
 2. create an environment: `conda env create -f environment.yml`
 3. Go to demo folder